Last Updated on August 29, 2023 by Lori Walker

 Once the frosting has firmed up, use a spoon or rubber spatula to spread it on the cake, starting from the outside and working your way in.

 If the frosting is still too soft, you can place it in the freezer for a few minutes.
+But how long does a cake with fondant last?

 Why is your frosting falling off the cake?